 Luminance noise suppression (HD) is a precise but calculation-heavy effect that reduces luminance noise or eliminates it completely.

 Denoising– HD iterative:

-Brightness denoising (HD iterative) is a multiple used method for image denoising.
+Brightness denoising (HD iterative) is a method used for image denoising.

 Denoising – HD ultra: